AxelUser/blog/content/posts/003-internals-visible-for-testing/index.md

 }
 ```

-We can't access property `Counter` in assembly `InternalsVisibleTests`, cause it's modifier is `internal`.
+We can't access property `Counter` in assembly `InternalsVisibleTests`, because it's modifier is `internal`.
 To open internal logic for other assemblies, you need to provide attribute for whole testable assembly in file `AssemblyInfo.cs` or just above the definition of your class, it doesn't really matter.
-Let's put attribute invocation in `AssemblyInfo.cs` for project `InternalsLib`:
+Let's put attribute invocation into `AssemblyInfo.cs` of project `InternalsLib`:
 ```csharp
 [assembly: InternalsVisibleTo("InternalsVisibleTests")]
 ```

-Now `InternalsVisibleTests` became a friend assembly and internal members from assembly `InternalsLib` became visible inside `InternalsVisibleTests`.
+Now `InternalsVisibleTests` became a friend assembly and internal members from assembly `InternalsLib` became visible inside of its scope.

 You can learn more about `InternalsVisibleTo` at [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.internalsvisibletoattribute).